NaturailyShopify/Naturaily-netlify/_posts/2019-04-24-4-amazing-features-of-ruby-on-rails-6-0.md

 avatar: /assets/images/klaudusia.jpg
 image: /assets/images/4-best-features-of-ruby-on-rails-6.0.png
 text-preview: >-
-  Rails 6.0.0. is finally released.
+  Rails 6.0. is finally released.
 We’re excited to see all the new stuff Rails 6.0 has to offer!
 tags:
   - Ruby on Rails development
 ---
-Rails 6.0.0. is finally released.
+Rails 6.0. is finally released.
 We’re excited to see all the new stuff Rails 6.0 has to offer!
 With regular releases of the beta versions, developers had access to the upcoming framework for quite a while and they reported that it looks solid.
-Will the new Ruby on Rails 6.0 bring back the [enormous popularity RoR once had](https://naturaily.com/blog/who-gives-f-about-rails)?
+Will the new Rails 6.0 bring back the [enormous popularity RoR once had](https://naturaily.com/blog/who-gives-f-about-rails)?

-**Here are our most anticipated features of the upcoming version of Ruby on Rails 6.0!**
+**Here are our most anticipated features of the upcoming version of Rails 6.0!**

 ## Parallel Testing

 Test’s performance is finally going to be improved (a lot!).
 Now you can use cores to your advantage of running big tests much faster.
 Each testing worker runs in its own thread - it should be reflected in the CPU monitor.
-Thanks to Eileen Uchitelle and Aaron Patterson, parallel-testing will land in the upcoming, final version of Ruby on Rails framework.
+Thanks to Eileen Uchitelle and Aaron Patterson, parallel-testing will land in the upcoming, final version of the Rails framework.

 As you probably already know, the way of implementing tests is very important.
 We try to implement as many suitable tests as we can.
 It's great news for us as more tests will no longer have that much of an impact on the execution time.
-(Stay tuned for our guide on how to write great tests in Ruby on Rails!)
+(Stay tuned for our guide on how to write great tests in Rails!)

 “The default number \[of workers running  in parallel] is the actual core count on the machine you are on, but can be changed by the number passed to the parallelize method.”
 To enable executing tests parallel just set the number of workers in `rails_helper.rb`.